nicotuoreniemi/Project-H7/Progress.md

 However, when I tried to set the Vagrantfile with a static IP, no matter what I put in as a static IP the creating of the virtual machines is stopped.
 Later I realised that I don't even need a static IP for the minions, only the Salt-master needs an IP that is known to the minions.
 So all in all my earlier struggles were actually pointless, had I only realised the IP thing earlier.

 I got it all running in a way that boots 4 Vagrant machines up and automatically updates them and installs Salt-minion and connects it to the master.
 All credits from this go to Jami Lohilahti and his configuration.
 I would link the article but its password-protected.
 I'll share the few scripts used with the automation process.
 Everything with Vagrant works now so I'm easily able to simulate 1 master PC and 4 minions.
-I'll put the scipts used under this.
+I'll put the scipts as well as the vagrantfile used under this.
 Those are all you need to automate Vagrant machines setting up as minions.

+The vagrantfile looks like this.

+		Vagrant.configure("2") do |config|
+		  config.vm.synced_folder ".", "/vagrant", disabled: true
+		  config.vm.synced_folder "shared/", "/home/vagrant/shared", create: true
+		  config.vm.provision "shell", path: "prov.sh"

+		  config.vm.box = "debian/bullseye64"

+		  # Pakota pienet resurssit
+		  config.vm.provider "virtualbox" do |vb|
+		    vb.memory = 1024
+		    vb.cpus = 1
+		  end

+		  # Master
+		  config.vm.define "vg01" do |vg01|
+		    vg01.vm.hostname = "vg01"
+		      # Saltin master-asennus
+		    # Saltin minion-asennus
+		    vg01.vm.provision "shell", path: "salt-minion.sh"
+		  end

+		  # Minion 1
+		  config.vm.define "vg02" do |vg02|
+		    vg02.vm.hostname = "vg02"
+		    # Saltin minion-asennus
+		    vg02.vm.provision "shell", path: "salt-minion.sh"
+		  end

+		  # Minion 2
+		  config.vm.define "vg03" do |vg03|
+		    vg03.vm.hostname = "vg03"
+		    # Saltin minion-asennus
+		    vg03.vm.provision "shell", path: "salt-minion.sh"
+		  end

+		  # Minion 3
+		  config.vm.define "vg04" do |vg04|
+		    vg04.vm.hostname = "vg04"
+		    # Saltin minion-asennus
+		    vg04.vm.provision "shell", path: "salt-minion.sh"
+		  end

+		end

 The first script(salt-master.sh) is used in case you want to set up one of your Vagrant machines as the Salt-master.